the-coding-pie/Bugtracker-REST-API/README.md

   An issue can be updated/deleted only by the person who created it, and the project admin.

   The person to whom the issue is assigned to can update only a limited details about the issue.
-All the others can just view the issue.
+All the other collaborator(s) can just view the issue(s) and create new issue(s) in that project.

 ## API Endpoints and HTTP methods